christianalfoni/flux-angular/README.md

 ```

 ## Immutable mode
 If you're new to the idea of immutable data then you may be interested in [this video](https://www.youtube.com/watch?v=I7IdS-PbEgI) from React.js conf which explains the theory and benefits.

-The big benefits are:
+On the bright side:
-* Faster reads because of the lack of deep cloning.
+* Faster reads because there is no deep cloning
-* Less renders and `$scope.$watch` triggers because the reference to the object doesn't change unless the object changes.
+* Less renders and `$scope.$watch` triggers because the reference to the object doesn't change unless the object changes

-Downsides and caveats:
+On the not so bright side:
-* Need to use the immutable API for changing state (see below).
+* Need to use a slightly more verbose API for changing state (see below).
 * Slightly slower writes
 * `ng-repeat` with immutable objects need to use the `track by` option.
 Otherwise angular will fail, complaining it can't add the `$$hashKey` variable to the collection items.
 * If your directive/controller does need to modify the immutable object (e.g. for use with `ng-model`) you must use the `toJS()` method when pulling it out of the store.
 However, note that primitives are always copied so they don't need `toJS()`.

 ### Configuration
-To use real immutable objects in your stores rather than relying on flux-angular wrapping all your exports in a deep clone operation then your application must opt-in to immutability mode:
+To use real immutable objects in your stores, rather than relying on deep clone operations, your application must opt-in to immutability mode by turning off the cloning:

 ```javascript
 angular.module('app', ['flux'])